dotswg/dots-architecture/draft-ietf-dots-architecture.md

 {: #fig-direct-signaling title="Direct Signaling"}

 In a direct signaling session, DOTS client and server are communicating directly.
-A direct signaling session MAY exist inter- or intra-domain.
-The signaling session is abstracted from the underlying networks or network elements the signals traverse: in a direct signaling session, the DOTS client and server are logically peer DOTS agents.
+A direct signaling session may exist inter- or intra-domain.
+The signaling session is abstracted from the underlying networks or network elements the signals traverse: in a direct signaling session, the DOTS client and server are logically adjacent.

 ### Redirected Signaling {#redirected-signaling}